 Develop plans and procedures, organize personnel, and maintain a readiness posture, in coordination with the EMA.

-Identify, train, and assign personnel to maintain contact with and prepare to execute missions in support of ESF 8.
+Identify, train, and assign personnel to maintain contact with and prepare to execute missions in support of ESF-8.

 Establish a directory of health and medical resources.